buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcCurveSegment.md

 **Informal Propositions**

-1. For the foreseeable future, until implementer agreements have resulted in a defined parametric space for all possible types in attribute *ParentCurve*, the values for attributes *SegmentStart* and *SegmentStart* shall be of type IfcLengthMeasure.
+1. For the foreseeable future, until implementer agreements have resulted in a defined parametric space for all possible types in attribute *ParentCurve*, the values for attributes *SegmentStart* and *SegmentLength* shall be of type IfcLengthMeasure.

 ## Attributes